Carlene Cardosi, LCSW, CADC

 Craig A. Stallings, M.S.
-Ed, LCPC, CADC, is the Administrator of Adult Substance Abuse Services and serves as the Site Director at the Rosecrance Harrison Campus.
-Craig received his bachelor’s degree in Social Work from Southern Illinois University and a master’s degree in Education with an emphasis in counseling from Northern Illinois University.
+Ed, LCPC, CADC, is the Senior Director of Operations for Rosecrance Inc. Craig received his bachelor’s degree in Social Work from Southern Illinois University and a master’s degree in Education with an emphasis in counseling from Northern Illinois University.
 With more than 25 years of experience in the Substance Abuse field, he is both a licensed Clinical Professional Counselor and Certified Alcohol and Drug Counselor.
 Additionally, Craig has extensive experience working with first responders and young adults as well as individuals and families seeking treatment for opioid use disorders and medication assisted treatment.
 Craig joined Rosecrance in 1997.

 Administrator of Child and Adolescent Services

 Stephen Smith supervises the Rosecrance Griffin Williamson Campus, the Rosecrance Berry Campus and Aspen Counseling & Consulting.
 He is responsible for all residential and community-based behavioral healthcare programming for children and adolescents.
 He has extensive experience working with individuals and families dealing with substance use and mental health disorders, life skills development, LGBT issues and life issues specific to young adults.
 He completed his undergraduate studies at Western University and his graduate studies at National Louis University.
 He joined Rosecrance in 2006.